Animals

 From L: Tater, Po, and Spud -- huddling in their skybox.

-I also maintain three mischiefs of mice.
+I also maintain several mischiefs of mice.
 The mice are breeders; I treat the adults as pets, but most of the babies are humanely euthanized to serve as feeders for some of Cade's smaller snakes. #CircleOfLife